 Anyway, here I am with you good people asking myself the first logical question: What the hell is a redneck writer supposed to say to a prestigious school of psychology?
 Why of all places am I here?
 It is intimidating as hell.
 But as Janna Henning and Sharrod Taylor here have reassured me that all I need to do is talk about is what I write about.
 And what I write about is Americans, and why we think and behave the way we so.
 To do that here today I am forced to talk about three things — corporations, television and human spirituality.

 For instance, as university students, you are among the 20% or so of Americans indoctrinated and conditioned to be the administrating and operating class of the American Empire in some form or another.
 In the business of managing the other 75% in innumerable ways.
 Psychologists, teachers, lawyers, social workers, doctors, accountants, sociologists, mental health workers, clergy — all are in the business of coordinating and managing the greater mass of working class citizenry by the Empire’s approved methods, and toward the same end: Maximum profitability for a corporate based state.
 Yet it all seems so normal.
 Certainly the psychologists who have prescribed so much Prozac that it now shows up in the piss of penguins, saw what they did as necessary.
-And the doctors who enable the profitable blackmail practiced by the medical industries see it all as part of the most technologically advanced medical system in the world.
 And the teacher, who sees no problem with 20% of her fourth graders being on Ritalin, in the name of “appropriate behavior,” is happy to have control of her classroom.
 None of these feel like dupes or pawns of a corporate state.
 It seems like just the way things are.
 Just modern American reality.
 Which is a corporate generated reality.

 Given the financialization of all aspects of our culture and lives, even our so-called leisure time, it is not an exaggeration to say that true democracy is dead and a corporate financial state has now arrived.
 If you can get your head around that, it’s not hard to see an ever merging global corporate system masquerading electronically and digitally as a nation called the United States.
 Or Japan for that matter.
 The corporation now animates us from within our very selves through management of the need hierarchy in goods and information.
 As students, even in such an enlightened institution as this one, you are being subjected to at least some sort of pedagogy of the corporate management of society for maximum profit.
 Unarguably your training will help many fellow human beings.
 But in the larger scheme of things, you are part of an institution, the American Psycho-socio-medical complex, and thus authorized to manage public consciousness, one person at a time.
 Remember that the entire pedagogy in which you are immersed is itself immersed in a corporate financial state.
 Even if some of what you do is alternative psychology, that is a reaction to the state, and therefore a result of it.
 It’s still part of the financialization of consciousness.
 And, I might add that none you expect to work for nothing.